coins/bitcoin-scripts/op-codeseparator.md

-# Efficient Payment Channel
+# Off-chain Updates of Payment Channels

-In today's Bitcoin script `OP_CODESEPARATOR` might be one of the most powerful "non-standard" opcodes.
+In today's Bitcoin script `OP_CODESEPARATOR` might be a powerful "non-standard" opcode.
 It lets you sign off on specific execution paths.
-With this primitive and 2-of-2 MultiSigs we can build more efficient payment channels.
-The renegotation protocol simplifies existing off-chain protocols, and enables new use cases.
+With this primitive and 2-of-2 MultiSigs we can build payment channels.
+The renegotation protocol might simplify existing off-chain protocols, and enable new use cases.

 ## Example: